Carsharing

 Equity Impacts

 Carsharing is generally available to anybody who meets basic requirements, although only people who live in neighborhoods with such services are likely to use it.
 Carsharing services may require subsidies to become established.
-Carsharing tends to increase equity by improving the mobility options of people who are transportation disadvantaged, and by allowing lower-income drivers significant financial savings compared with vehicle ownership (Bonsall, 2002).
+Carsharing tends to increase equity by improving the mobility options of people who are transportation disadvantaged, and by allowing lower-income drivers significant financial savings compared with vehicle ownership.
 It can help provide basic mobility under some circumstances.

 Table 4 Equity Summary